Ideal cotorsion theories in triangulated categories

 Using a cobase change of the triangle (IE) along $i$ we complete the diagram (PB) to the commutative diagram

 Moreover, using this time the homomorphism $ih$, we can modify the diagram (PO) to obtain the following commutative diagram:

-Note that in twe above two diagrams all rows and columns are triangles in $\frakE$.
+Note that in the above two diagrams all rows and columns are triangles in $\frakE$.
 The horizontal cartesian rectangle from the previous diagram can be obtained as a juxtaposition of two cartesian diagrams

 and using the octahedral axiom we complete the middle commutative square in the following diagram to a homomorphism of triangles: